ALEX ZHANG

 Thinking Scholarship for Academic Excellence

-Second & Third Prize, Formative Assessment
+First, Second, and Third Prize, Formative Assessment

 Second Prize, Knowledge in Practice